raidendotai/openv0/openv0_cli/README.md

 Please note that running with `npx` is not supported at the moment.
 The intention is to build the binaries and publish them to npm so that the Node.js binary can be spawned as a child process.

-> If Deno is not a suitable approach for this use case, we can consider using Deno Cliffy, which can be easily ported to [cliffy](https://github.com/drew-y/cliffy).
+> If Deno is not a suitable approach for this use case, we can consider using node Cliffy, this module can be easily ported to [cliffy](https://github.com/drew-y/cliffy).

 **NOTE:** This CLI is compatible with the new database/api implementation only.